 Paneled screens were first used at the end of the 16th century as ways to block drafts or offer protection from prying eyes.
 They can also be used to divide rooms, but a piece such as this will make its biggest impact hung on a wall as a piece of art (as the previous owners have done by detaching the side panels).
 The colorful and exuberant architectural theme is highly unusual compared to most antique screens on the market today.
 With a combined length of around 13 feet, this one of a kind antique screen will be the focal point of any room.

 CONDITION: Left and right panels have been separated from center section (was recently hung as art on a grand wall).
 Some minor losses and buildup to panels.
 Old repair marks are visible.
 Hooks mounted on the back for hanging purposes.
-Beautiful old condition.
+Beautiful old condition with minor holes in canvas.
 Please inspect photos.